buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 This means that to look for the word "warning" in the middle of a line, you will need to prepend ``'.*'`` to your regular expression.

 The ``suppressionFile=`` argument can be specified as the (relative) path of a file inside the workdir defining warnings to be suppressed from the warning counting and log file.
-The file will be uploaded to the master from the slave before compiling, and any warning matched by a line in the suppression file will be ignored.
+The file will be uploaded to the master from the worker before compiling, and any warning matched by a line in the suppression file will be ignored.
 This is useful to accept certain warnings (e.g. in some special module of the source tree or in cases where the compiler is being particularly stupid), yet still be able to easily detect and fix the introduction of new warnings.

 The file must contain one line per pattern of warnings to ignore.